Majjhima Nikāya 138

 Tassa viññāṇavipariṇāmānuparivattajā paritassanā dhammasamuppādā cittaṁ pariyādāya tiṭṭhanti.

-Anxieties occupy their mind, born of latching on to the perishing of consciousness, and originating in accordance with natural principles.
+Anxieties occupy the mind, born of latching on to the perishing of consciousness, and originating in accordance with natural principles.

 Cetaso pariyādānā uttāsavā ca hoti vighātavā ca apekkhavā ca anupādāya ca paritassati.

-So they become frightened, worried, concerned, and anxious because of grasping.
+So it becomes frightened, worried, concerned, and anxious because of grasping.

 Evaṁ kho, āvuso, anupādā paritassanā hoti.

-That’s how they are anxious because of grasping.
+That’s how it is anxious because of grasping.

 Kathañcāvuso, anupādānā aparitassanā hoti?

-And how are they not anxious because of grasping?
+And how is it not anxious because of grasping?

 Idhāvuso, sutavā ariyasāvako ariyānaṁ dassāvī ariyadhammassa kovido ariyadhamme suvinīto sappurisānaṁ dassāvī sappurisadhammassa kovido sappurisadhamme suvinīto